AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 print('The force required to open the valve is ' + str(F_water))
 ```

+The force required to open the valve is 11.82 newtons.
+Using this, the required spring force can be calculated.

 ## Conclusions
-Explain what you have learned and how that influences your next steps.
-Why does what you discovered matter to AguaClara?

-Make sure that you defend your conclusions with facts and results.
+From extensive data collection and analysis, the team calculated that the force required to open the valve was 11.82 N; this force was determined by a force analysis of water being added to the bottle until the valve opened.
+With this calculation, the team was able to determine the ideal spring constant using Hooke's Law (F=kx).
+The use of the ideal spring increased the amount of water driven up through the effluent pipe.

 ## Future Work
-Describe your plan of action for the next several weeks of research.
-Detail the next steps for this team.
-How can AguaClara use what you discovered for future projects?
-Your suggestions for challenges for future teams are most welcome.
-Should research in this area continue?

-Over the span of Spring 2019, the team was able to experimentally and theoretically calculate the
+Over the span of Spring 2019, the team was able to experimentally and theoretically calculate the force of the water on the plate.
+With this data, we were able to calculate the most effective spring constant, but there are still other variables to be accounted for to optimize the efficiency of the system.

-Although the team collected relevant data concerning the force of water on the plate of the drive pipe, the experimental values are prone to inaccuracy because several components in the current experimental ram pump setup are rusted.
-The rusting of the pump pieces most probably plays a significant role in skewing the weight measurements.
+In other words, although the team collected relevant data concerning the force of water on the plate of the drive pipe, the experimental values were prone to inaccuracy because several components in the current experimental ram pump setup were rusted.
+The rusting of the pump pieces most probably played a significant role in skewing the weight measurements.

-* Build another experimental ram pump
-  - Reasons: Several components in the current system are rusted and are difficult to replace in between experimental trials.
+In order to prevent such skewed data, the team recommends the building of another experimental ram pump.
+Not only will the remodeling account for inaccurate measurements but also it should allow for easier interchanging of parts in between testing.
+The Spring 2019 team found that the orientation of the

 Further research in the reduction of headloss by varying the ratio between the diameter of the drive pipe and the diameter of the effluent pipe is yet to be explored.
 Optimizing this ratio between the diameters of the two pipes will help improve the efficiency of the ram pump.

-* Strive to test ram pump prototype in Ithaca water treatment plant
+Regarding long-term goals, the team plans test ram pump prototype in Ithaca water treatment plant before extending the ACVRP design to existing AguaClara plants.